ssabih/aad-vc/index.md

-# Basics of AAD Verifiable Credentials
+# Fundamentals of AAD Verifiable Credentials
 <!-- wp:paragraph -->
-<p>In this article I will explain the core concepts involved in AAD Verifiable Credentials (AAD VC).
-Although there is plenty of information available on these concepts already, I will try to simplify it as much as I can in the context of this article and keep the explanation brief. </p>
+<p>In this article I will explain the core concepts involved in AAD Verifiable Credentials (AAD VC) and how they come together in the big picture.
+Although there is plenty of information available on these concepts already, I will try to simplify it as much as possible in an order that is easy to grasp.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->